kaoc/kaoc.github.io/sample_index.md

 	</ul>
 	{% endif %}
 </td><td>

 Kerala Association of Colorado (**KAOC**) is a community driven cultural organization for Malayalees (‘Malayalam’ speaking people or the people from the South Indian state of Kerala) in Colorado, serving for more than 35 years.
-It acts as a bedrock for all types of arts and cultural activities for Keralites in Colorado.
+It acts as a bedrock for all types of arts and cultural activities for Keralites in Colorado.<br/>

 **KAOC** is a registered non-profit organization exempt from taxes and certified per the federal regulations for non profit as a 501(c)(3) organization (Fed ID 84-1530554)